-- Both RateStar and Rate Card pricing are available for this program, including: - Borrower-Paid MI (BPMI) and Lender-Paid MI (LPMI). - All coverage levels offered by AMGC. - All plans offered by AMGC, for example monthly, annual, singles. - Available in all 50 states and the District of Columbia. - When submitting a loan for MI or requesting a rate, you must enter the program name: Standard Medical/Dental Program.
+- Both RateStar and Rate Card pricing are available for this program, including: - Borrower-Paid MI (BPMI) and Lender-Paid MI (LPMI). - All coverage levels offered by AMGC. - All plans offered by AMGC, for example monthly, annual, singles. - Available in all 50 states and the District of Columbia. - When submitting a loan for MI or requesting a rate, you must enter the program name: Standard Medical/Dental Program. - No exceptions to the following requirements are allowed.

-2 See "Additional Reserves" below.
+2See "Additional Reserves" below.